 The word Raksha means an act of protection and bandhan is related to a/bond/or an association.
 Taken together the two means a relation which ensures/ protection from unpredictable quarters.
-Raksha Bandhan, in other words is a bond between brother and sister for bestowing protection to the sister whenever contingency arises – a sacred pledge that he (brother) will fulfill the promise of protection come what may.
+Raksha Bandhan, in other words, is a bond between brother and sister for bestowing protection to the sister whenever contingency arises – a sacred pledge that he (brother) will fulfill the promise of protection come what may.
 In return, the sister prays for the wellbeing and prosperity of her brother.
 It is not merely the case of brother protecting his sister but otherwise also.
 We have examples of some financial sound but married sisters coming to the succor of their brothers who due to some reasons cannot bear the expenses of their education etc come to the rescue of their brothers.A case in point is of a sister named Aruna Tyagi, aged 50-years, whose brother was done to death by some goons.
 Despite police complaints and entreaties thereafter, nobody was caught.
-This lady determined to meet the Chief Minister and justice and for that she would be travelling 600km for justice!
+This lady determined to meet the Chief Minister and justice and for that, she would be traveling 600km for justice!
 As we ready for Raksha Bandhan, ‘a sister marches 600 Kms for justice is the heading of the news.

 Raksha Bandhan is a Hindu festival which highlights the importance of brother-sister relationship.
 Here, brother-sister may be related biologically or even unrelated.
-In some parts of India it is simply called Rakhi festival or Rakhi Purnima (falling on full moon).
-India being a multi-cultural society, not only Hindus, it is celebrated by Sikhs, Jains etc. The sister ties a (Rakhi thread) sacred thread on the wrist of her brother and the brother, in turn, gives a solemn pledge or promise to the sister to come to her succor at any unforeseen exigencies.
+In some parts of India it is simply called Rakhi festival or Rakhi Purnima (falling on the full moon).
+India is a multi-cultural society, not only Hindus, it is celebrated by Sikhs, Jains etc. The sister ties a (Rakhi thread) sacred thread on the wrist of her brother and the brother, in turn, gives a solemn pledge or promise to the sister to come to her succor at any unforeseen exigencies.
 A promise which is formulized on RAKHI PURNIMA DAY.
 This festival falls on full moon day (Shravan Poornima) and that is why it is also called as Raksha Poornima.

 The brother-sister relationship is really very sensitive.
-When brother and sister are biologically connected then they grow up together under the same roof and the parents make them understand the importance of brother-sister relationship.
+When brother and sister are biologically connected then they grow up together under the same roof and the parents make them understand the importance of the brother-sister relationship.
 As the sister, after she grows up, has to leave the home and hearth of her parents after she is married, Rakhi Thread becomes a sacred link between brother and sister to remind each other that there exists somebody to care for him/her.
 It is, in other words, an emotional bond/link which brings forth the memories of the past days when both brother and sister had lived and brought up together.
 To say the least, I opine, sisterly love is next the motherly love.
-A simple woven thread, self made or purchased from market with great reverence cements relationship even further between brother and sister.
+A simple woven thread, self-made or purchased from the market with great reverence cements relationship even further between brother and sister.

 Some of the salient features of RAKSHA BANDHAN are given below:-

 - Raksha Bandhan signifies the love and affection between brother and sister – an emotional link which solidifies the relationship between the two blood-related or otherwise.
 It may include brother and sister who are not biologically related.
 Just strangers but they establish a bond by tying a simple twine on the wrist which solidifies the relationship.
-Sometimes this sister-brother relationship does not take into account the artificial boundaries or barriers of caste, creed, colour or religion.
+Sometimes this sister-brother relationship does not take into account the artificial boundaries or barriers of caste, creed, color or religion.

 - Brother promises to protect her sister and come to her succor whenever called for besides giving a suitable gift for his sister as a token of love.
 It could be a sister promising to come to the assistance of a brother in need.

-- At the time of tying the knot of sacred thread parents, grand-parents and other members of the family ritualistically gather to shower their blessings on brother-sister at a spot where sister ties knot of Rakhi to her brother and pray for their well-being and prosperity.
-Tying of knot of a Rakhi is done in a ceremony by lighting a earthen wick or a candle in a shallow plate.
+- At the time of tying the knot of sacred thread parents, grandparents and other members of the family ritualistically gather to shower their blessings on brother-sister at a spot where the sister ties the knot of Rakhi to her brother and pray for their well-being and prosperity.
+Tying of knot of a Rakhi is done in a ceremony by lighting an earthen wick or a candle in a shallow plate.
 Sister applies tilak or tikka on the forehead of her brother and then ties Rakhi.
-The purpose of lighting a wick is for sanctification of RAKSHA BANDHAN in presence of Fire God.
+The purpose of lighting a wick is for the sanctification of RAKSHA BANDHAN in presence of Fire God.
 Brother gives her gifts and promises to protect her whenever there is a need.
 Subsequently, the sister prays for the wellbeing and prosperity of her brother.
 Some sing religious songs in connection with Rakhi festival.

 - The sister prays to God for the safety and prosperity of his brother.